 How do we prepare a social physically distant meeting in 2021?
 Meetings & events will be on the rise again in Q3 & Q4 of 2021 but they may look a little different.
 As companies and organizations prepare for the rebirth of live events, we’re going to see a number of restrictions that will continue to limit the social and creative aspect of live meetings & events that we’ve all be longing for over the past year.
 Let’s take a look at some of those COVID precautions and ways in which you can make your meeting feel more comfortable and personal.

-- Meeting Room Capacities & Distanced Seating: Think about renting furniture like cushioned chairs with a desk height side table for note taking or to rest your computer.
+Think about renting furniture like cushioned chairs with a desk-height side table for taking notes or to rest your computer.
 Visually, the room will be more inviting and will have the same comfort of working from home that we have all become accustomed to!

 These are just a few of our favorites as we return to live meetings but there are many ways in which to add that personal touch to any meeting and event, no matter the circumstances!